aantron/ocaml.org/data/planet/ocamlpro/detecting-identity-functions-in-flambda.md

 <h3>Theoretical results</h3>
 <p>We worked on extensions of lambda-calculus (implemented in OCaml) in order to gradually test our ideas in a simpler framework than the full Flambda.</p>
 <h4>Pairs</h4>
 <p>We started with a lambda-calculus to which we only added the concept of pairs.
 To prove identities, every function has to be annotated as identity or not.
-We then prove these annotations by &beta;-reducing the function bodies.
+We then prove these annotations by β-reducing the function bodies.
 After each recursive reduction, we apply a rule that states that a pair made of the first and second projection of a variable is equal to that variable.
 We do not reduce applications, but we replace them by the argument if the concerned function is annotated as identity.</p>
-<p>Using this method, we maintain a reasonable complexity compared to a full &beta;-reduction which would be unrealistic on a big program.</p>
+<p>Using this method, we maintain a reasonable complexity compared to a full β-reduction which would be unrealistic on a big program.</p>
-<p>We then add higher-order capabilities by allowing annotations of the form <code>Annotation &rarr; Annotation</code>.
-Functions as <code>List.map</code> can that way be abstracted as <code>Id &rarr; Id</code>.
+<p>We then add higher-order capabilities by allowing annotations of the form <code>Annotation → Annotation</code>.
+Functions as <code>List.map</code> can that way be abstracted as <code>Id → Id</code>.
 Even though this solution doesn't cover every case, most real-world usage are recognized by these patterns.</p>
 <h4>Tuple reconstruction</h4>
 <p>We then move from just pairs to tuples of arbitrary size.
 This adds a new problem: if we make a pair out of the first two fields of a variable, this is no longer necessarily that variable, as it may have more than two fields.</p>
 <p>We then have two solutions: we can first annotate every projection with the size of the involved tuple to know if we are indeed reconstructing the entire variable.
 As an example, if we make a pair from the fields of a triplet, we know there is no way to simplify this reconstruction.</p>